jotech/gapseq/docs/install.md

 ```

 ## MacOS
 Using [homebrew](https://brew.sh).
 Please note: Some Mac-Users reported difficulties to install gapseq on MacOS using the following commands.
 The issues are mainly due to some Mac-specific functioning of central programs such as sed, awk, and grep.
-If you are experiencing issues, we recommend to try to install gapseq in an own conda environment using the steps describes [below](#conda).
+If you are experiencing issues, we recommend to try to install gapseq in an own conda environment using the steps described [below](#conda).
 ```
 brew install coreutils binutils git glpk blast bedtools r brewsci/bio/barrnap grep bc gzip R -e 'install.packages(c("data.table", "stringr", "sybil", "getopt", "reshape2", "doParallel", "foreach", "R.utils", "stringi", "glpkAPI", "CHNOSZ", "jsonlite"))'